-Candidates must fill up the CEA Educational Qualification Assessment Request Form and attach all supporting documents, and they must also produce the original documents to ACP for verification.
-Please note that CEA does not accept education certificates certified by a notary public as a form of verification proof.
-Candidates without original hardcopies of the graduation certificates, are required to provide a letter of confirmation of award/duplicate copy from the issuing institutions/universities.
-For bachelor and above qualifications from China, candidates are required to provide a verification proof either from the China Higher Education Student Information and Career Center (CHSI) or China Academic Degrees & Graduate Education Information (CDGDC) if they do not have the original hardcopies of their certificates.
-The CEA Educational Qualification Assessment Request Form is available at all ACPs.
-CEA will inform the candidate of the outcome of qualification assessment.
+Candidates must attach all supporting documents when submitting their application.
+CEA does not accept education certificates certified by a notary public as a form of verification proof.
+Candidates without original copies of the graduation certificates, are required to provide a letter of confirmation of award/duplicate copy from the issuing institutions/universities.
+For bachelor and above qualifications from China, candidates are required to provide a verification proof either from the China Higher Education Student Information and Career Center (CHSI) or China Academic Degrees & Graduate Education Information (CDGDC) if they do not have the original copies of their certificates.
+CEA will inform the candidate of the outcome of the qualification assessment.

 Candidates must submit the notification outcome of CEA qualification assessment and a copy of their qualification certificate when they register for the REA examination.